NodesHub/dao_docs/docs/develop/how-to/ODISEOd/install-terrad.md

 ## From binary

-The easiest way to install `ODISEOd` and ODISEO core is by downloading a pre-built binary for your operating system.
+The easiest way to install `achillesd` and ODISEO core is by downloading a pre-built binary for your operating system.
 You can find the latest binaries on the [releases](https://github.com/ODISEOmoney/core/releases) page.

 ## From source